anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## Media Type Registration {#media-type}

-This document registers two media type for the serialization format of DNS messages in CBOR.
-They follow the procedures specified in {{!RFC6838}}.
+This document registers a media type for the serialization format of DNS messages in CBOR.
+It follows the procedures specified in {{!RFC6838}}.

 ### "application/dns+cbor"